probe973/hsc-5066y/jamovi/normality/02-shapiro-wilk.md

 ### A quick note on statistical tests

-A statistical test will usually follow a pattern of starting with an assumption **a null hypothesis** and testing whether there is evidence against this for an **alternative hypothesis**.
+A statistical test will usually follow a pattern of starting with an assumption, **a null hypothesis**, and testing whether there is evidence against this for an **alternative hypothesis**.
 You will explore this further when you start looking at the statistical tests section.

 The test generates a **test statistic** and a **p-value**.
 The **p-value** is a probability, so between 0 and 1, and tells us how likely this data would occur if the null hypothesis were true.
 If this is too small,